williamslab/ped-sim/README.md

 in gzipped format.

-If your aim is to simulate only crossover break points and not genotype data, creating an empty file and supplying this as the input VCF file suffices.
+If your aim is to simulate only crossover break points and not genotype data, you can use an empty file (including /dev/null) as the input VCF file.
 Ped-sim will perform the simulation, generate a BP file, and then generate an empty output VCF since the input contains no markers.